kevinlondon/kevinlondon.github.io/_posts/2016-09-19-devops-from-scratch-pt-1.md

 whatever you'd like.

 From within your `devops-from-scratch` folder, run `vagrant init` in your Terminal.
-This sets up a basic Vagrant configuration file that we can modify to suit our needs.
+This sets up a basic Vagrant configuration file that we can change to suit our needs.

 Here's what we should change in our `Vagrantfile`: